 - A pension is payable to your survivor for the rest of their life.
-This pension is 50% of the value of the pension you would have received, or are already receiving, at the date of your death. - The survivor's pension would generally be paid to your spouse or partner.
-If your nomination is not your spouse or partner and you wish to check if they are eligible, please contact us. - In addition, there are children's pensions payable.
-These pensions are payable to up to four children, with a value of 12.5% of your pension as detailed above.
-These are payable up to age 18 (or 22 if in full-time education).
+This pension is 50% of the value of the pension you would have received, or are already receiving, at the date of your death. - The survivor's pension is generally paid to your spouse or partner.
+If your nomination is not your spouse or partner and you wish to check if they are eligible, please contact us.